notmyst33d/wsfs/README.md

 5. Repeat steps 2, 3 and 4 until you get WSFS_EOF response

 Thats it!
 Simple, isnt it?
+If you still have some issues understanding this process, look at the [reference implementation](client.py)

 ## Commands
 ### ls